stealthBS/demo1-repo/README.md

 ----

-- - check serial no.
-- - check with date in video and date in title
-- - check video's last i.e. is it ending properly on time

-  - lastly. . . . check clean and logout and ready. . . .

----
----

 ### MuscleBlaze Testing
 - [ ] Fill a shaker with **200ml** of water, and mix 1 scooop (35gm) of Whey protein powder.
 - [ ] Shake the Whey protien properly, and allow it for sometime for free-foaming.